kevinreedy/copilot-workshop-fox/readme.md

 Good luck!

 # Getting started
 The first thing you will want to do is create a new repo.
-Create a repo under the `THD-Copilot-Workshop` organization.
+Create a repo.
 Name the repo something appropriate and unique, such as `<your username>-weather`.

 Add a `.gitignore` appropriate to your chosen language.
 You may add a readme file for your convenience.